hed-standard/hed-specification/hedspec/HEDspecification.md

 Third generation HED represents a significant advance in documenting the content and intent of experiments in a format that enables large-scale cross-study analysis of time-series behavioral and neuroimaging data, including but not limited to EEG, MEG, iEEG, eye-tracking, motion-capture, EKG, and audiovisual recording.
 In principle, third generation HED might be extended or adapted to annotate events in any other type of ordered or time series data.
 Without adequate documentation of the nature as well as the timing of these events, time series data may have limited value for further analysis beyond the specific analysis goal for which they were acquired.
 By adequately documenting experiment events using HED-3G, researchers can expand the utility of their data for a broader and longer lasting range of uses.

-Recorded _events_ in behavioral and neuroimaging time series data** **may be of several types: (1) planned and delivered _sensory stimulation events_, or unplanned _sensory presentations_ experienced by the imaged participant(s) _or_ by other agents (e.g., human, animal, real, virtual, storied), (2) participant or other agent _action events_ (e.g., time-recorded onsets or other features of body and eye movements, facial expressions), (3) _data feature events _(e.g., emergent data features or phenomena, whether detected online by the recording application or noted _post hoc _through machine or expert inspection), (4) _control events_ (e.g., changes in experiment parameters, task conditions), (5) _procedure events_ (e.g., activities that occur during the course of the experiment such as administering a survey or taking a saliva swab), (6) _structural events_ (e.g., markers inserted for information about the experiment including metadata that might be useful for analysis), and (7) _measurement events_ (e.g., are markers inserted by external monitoring).
+Recorded events in behavioral and neuroimaging time series data may be of several types: (1) planned and delivered _sensory stimulation events_, or unplanned _sensory presentations_ experienced by the imaged participant(s) or by other agents (e.g., human, animal, real, virtual, storied), (2) participant or other agent _action events_ (e.g., time-recorded onsets or other features of body and eye movements, facial expressions), (3) _data feature events_ (e.g., emergent data features or phenomena, whether detected online by the recording application or noted post hoc through machine or expert inspection), (4) _control events_ (e.g., changes in experiment parameters, task conditions), (5) _procedure events_ (e.g., activities that occur during the course of the experiment such as administering a survey or taking a saliva swab), (6) _structural events_ (e.g., markers inserted for information about the experiment including metadata that might be useful for analysis), and (7) _measurement events_ (e.g., are markers inserted by external monitoring).

 First generation HED attempted to describe events using a strictly hierarchical vocabulary.
 Difficulties inherent in early approaches led to extension of the formal structure into a second and now third generation.
 The structure of the HED-3G vocabulary may now be better described as heterarchical collections of terms, each of which may have hierarchical syntax and definition.

 HED-3G is also designed to be modular, thereby remaining compact in its core instantiation but allowing any number of ontological extensions for notating events in fields _beyond_ neuroimaging in which event-related interpretation of time series requires that events be adequately described to support analysis within a common framework.
 To enable and regulate the extension process, the root HED-3G head schema specified here includes, for the first time, _HED library schema_ to extend the HED vocabulary to include terms and concepts of importance to individual user communities — for example researchers who design and perform experiments to study brain and language, brain and music, or brain dynamics in natural or virtual reality environments.
-The HED library schema concept may also be used to extend HED annotation to encompass specialized vocabularies used in clinical research and practice. **When the term HED is used in this document, it refers to HED-3G unless explicitly stated otherwise. **
+The HED library schema concept may also be used to extend HED annotation to encompass specialized vocabularies used in clinical research and practice. **When the term HED is used in this document, it refers to third generation (HED-3G) unless explicitly stated otherwise.**

 This document is a specification document that articulates syntax and processing rules for HED tool developers.
 The document provides some examples to illustrate these rules, but several separate tutorials and user guides are in the process of being developed.
 All HED-related source and documentation repositories are housed on the HED-standard GitHub site, [https://github.com/hed-standard](https://github.com/hed-standard).
 A detailed list of HED resources appears in Appendix A. HED development is open-source and community-based.
 We encourage those interested to contribute to the development process.
 Users are encouraged to use the _Issues_ mechanism of the `hed-specification` repository on the GitHub `hed-standard` working group website: [https://github.com/hed-standard/hed-specification/issues](https://github.com/hed-standard/hed-specification/issues).

 ### 2.1.
 Goals of HED

-Event annotation documents the _things happening_ _during data recording_ whether or not they are necessarily relevant to data analysis and interpretation_. _Commonly recorded events in electrophysiological data collection include the initiation, termination, or other features of **stimulus presentations** and **participant** **actions**.
-Other events may be **unplanned environmental events **(for example, sudden onset of noise and vibration from construction work unrelated to the experiment, or a laboratory device malfunction), events recording **changes in experiment control** parameters as well as **data feature events** and control **mishap events** that cause operation to fall outside of normal experiment parameters.
+Event annotation documents the _things happening during data recording_ whether or not they are necessarily relevant to data analysis and interpretation.
+Commonly recorded events in electrophysiological data collection include the initiation, termination, or other features of **stimulus presentations** and **participant** **actions**.
+Other events may be **unplanned environmental events** (for example, sudden onset of noise and vibration from construction work unrelated to the experiment, or a laboratory device malfunction), events recording **changes in experiment control** parameters as well as **data feature events** and control **mishap events** that cause operation to fall outside of normal experiment parameters.

 The goals of HED are to provide a standardized annotation system that allows researchers to:

 1. _Document_ the exact natures of events (sensory, behavioral, environmental, and other) that occur during recorded time series data that may inform data analysis and interpretation.
 2. _Describe_ in detail the design of the experiment including participant task(s).
 3. _Relate_ event occurrences both to the experiment design and to participant tasks and experience.
 4. _Provide_ a basic infrastructure for building and using machine-actionable tools to systematically analyze data associated with recorded events in and across data sets, studies, paradigms, and modalities.

-Current systems in neuroimaging experiments do not record events beyond simple number (‘Event type 3’) or text (‘Event type ‘Target’’) labels whose more complete and precise meanings are known only to the experimenter(s).
+Current systems in neuroimaging experiments do not record events beyond simple numerical (‘3’) or text (‘Event type Target’) labels whose more complete and precise meanings are known only to the experimenter(s).
 A central goal of HED is to enable building of archives of brain imaging data in a form amenable to new forms of larger scale analysis, both within _and_ _across_ studies.
 Such event-related analysis requires that the nature(s) of the recorded events be specified in a common language.
 The HED project seeks to formalize the development of this language, to develop and distribute tools that maximize its ease of use, and to inform new and existing researchers of its purpose and value.

 ### 2.2.
 HED design principles